Podcastools

 A simpler way to find podcast topic ideas

 The Podcast Topic Ideator is intentionally tuned to avoid the pitfalls of generic AI brainstorming.
 In categories like health and true crime, sensationalism and over-claiming can creep in.
 Our prompts emphasize respectful framing, evidence-informed language, and practical angles over shock value.
-That means fewer flashy headlines that fall apart under scrutiny, and more sustainable ideas you can stand behind.

 • Weekly planning: Choose your category and click once to set a direction for your next episode.
-Use the one-liner as your north star while outlining.

 • Interview prep: Generate topics to anchor guest conversations.
-The one-liner becomes a neat segment description in your show notes.

 Creators on the Ideator